brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

       return x
 ```

+where `self.activation_checkpoint_interval` is a value set during initialization of the class.
 Finally, when doing model parallelism, we can reduce memory substantially by partitioning activations and offloading those checkpoints to the CPU instead of saving them in memory.
 DeepSpeed does not support model/tensor parallelism natively so we will skip this, but check the [json documentation](https://www.deepspeed.ai/docs/config-json/#activation-checkpointing) if you are interested.

 ### Launching a distributed execution